 3. Excellent Source of Protein

-One 4-oz serving of escargot contains 18 grams of protein.
-That’s a lot of protein packed in those little snails!
+One 4-oz serving of snail meat contains 18 grams of protein.
+That’s a lot of protein-packed in those little snails!

 This combined with the fact that they have low fat and aren’t carb heavy makes them an excellent meal choice.